FabienRoger/Countergen/docs/index.rst

 It offers simple ways to generate counterfactual datasets using state-of-the-art techniques, while offering simple ways to add your own data, data augmentation techniques, models, and evaluation metrics.

+The project is free and open source.
+The code can be found here: https://github.com/FabienRoger/Countergen.

 This project is split in two parts:

 * ``countergen`` is a lightweight Python module which provides the framework for data augmentation and model evaluation.
 It provides useful default datasets, lightweight augmentation techniques, and evaluation of models available through an API.